UCF vs. Kent State: Odds, spread, over/under - August 31

 UCF vs. Kent State Betting Trends

-- UCF covered seven times in 14 chances against the spread last season.

-- The Knights won their only game last season when playing as at least 36.5-point favorites.
+- The Knights covered the spread when playing as at least 36.5-point favorites in their only opportunity last season.

 UCF & Kent State 2023 Futures Odds